n6ai/minze/docs/guide/components/hooks.md

 class MyElement extends MinzeElement {
   /**
    * Component has been inserted into the DOM,
-   * but the internal life cycle hasn't started yet.
+   * but the internal lifecycle hasn't started yet.
    * If you want to make any API calls before rendering,
    * this is the place.
    */